derekmwright/htemel/README.md

 ## Generating

 There's couple generators here...
-I've included the HTML spec generator that pulls from the living HTML standard spec @ https://html.spec.whatwg.org/ I'd like the generator to be able to also generate a spec for SVG and MathML or other markup languages that you may feel would be beneficial.
+I've included the HTML spec generator that pulls from the living HTML standard spec @ https://html.spec.whatwg.org/ - caveat: The parser is a WIP and there are a bunch of hand-crafted attributes to fill in gaps.
+I'd like the generator to be able to also generate a spec for SVG and MathML or other markup languages that you may feel would be beneficial.
 Once a spec is generated, it can be used to generate package namespaced elements based on the provided spec.

 You don't HAVE to generate a spec, if you have a custom web component, you can quickly write your own spec, and feed it to the element generator.
-You can then use the generated elements for your own use-cases.
+Then use the generated elements for your own use-cases.